 Look for job vacancies at:

 - Barclay Simpson - Internal Audit Jobs

 You may want to consider sending speculative applications to raise interest from prospective employers.
-Recruitment agencies also handle vacancies.

 - Certified Internal Auditor (CIA) - this is a globally-recognised postgraduate award and is the first step to achieving chartered internal auditor status.
-You will have to pass three multiple-choice exams and must be an IIA member.

 - Qualification in Internal Audit Leadership (QIAL) - this consists of three exams in internal audit leadership, organisational leadership and ethical leadership, as well as a professional experience journal (PEJ).
 After you have completed these, you can apply for chartered status.
-If you wish to use the designation QIAL, you will also have to do a presentation and interview.
+If you wish to use the designation QIAL, you will also have to complete a presentation and interview.

-It is possible to stay in internal audit, progressing from junior auditor to senior audit management.
+It's possible to stay in internal audit, progressing from junior auditor to senior audit management.

 You may join an accountancy practice to begin with, where you can gain a relevant qualification before putting your newly acquired skills to good use in industry.
 However, it's also possible to enter businesses and organisations immediately and build your skills while on the job.

 Promotion can be gained in a number of ways.
 You may work your way up internally in the business or you may need to move employers, in particular going to bigger organisations.
 Being flexible and able to relocate will help your development prospects.

 You might find that more opportunities are available if you've specialised in a certain area of auditing, or have professional qualifications, such as being a chartered internal auditor or chartered accountant.